pacak/bpaf/docs/data/combinatoric_api/_23_req_flag.md

 #### `req_flag` - half of the `flag`

-[`NamedArg::flag`] handles missing value by using second of the provided values, [`NamedArg::req_flag`] instead fails with "value is missing" error - this makes it useful when making combinations from multiple parsers.
+[`SimpleParser::flag`] handles missing value by using second of the provided values, [`SimpleParser::req_flag`] instead fails with "value is missing" error - this makes it useful when making combinations from multiple parsers.

 ```rust,id:3
 # use bpaf::*;